-Those reactors which are shut down but not actively decommissioning have an abbreviated inspection program completed every three years.
+Those reactors that are shut down but not actively decommissioning have an abbreviated inspection program completed every three years.
 Inspections verify the condition of the reactor and nuclear materials on site.
 This inspection program includes a review of organization and staffing, review and audit functions, operator requalification, radiological surveys, surveillance, emergency preparedness, and other areas as needed.

 The NRC inspects reactors that are in the process of decommissioning for selected aspects of licensee’s safety programs and activities.
 This includes examination of: organization and staffing, work controls, radiation protection, plant discharge monitoring, plant configuration controls, audit programs, emergency preparedness, radioactive waste management, and transportation.
-Since 1958, the NRC and its predecessor, the Atomic Energy Commission, have decommissioned 82 research and test reactors.
+Since 1958, the NRC and its predecessor, the Atomic Energy Commission, have decommissioned some 80 research and test reactors.

 If the inspection program identifies violations of requirements, the NRC takes appropriate enforcement action.
 The NRC inspection program also includes following up on allegations of safety or regulatory concerns.

 To be licensed, research and test reactor operators must have the required knowledge, skills and abilities to control the reactor during both routine operations and emergencies.
-As part of the initial operator licensing process, NRC prepares and administers both a comprehensive written examination and a hands-on operating test.
+As part of the initial operator licensing process, the NRC prepares and administers both a comprehensive written examination and a hands-on operating test.
 These examinations are based on requirements in the Commission's regulations (10 CFR Part 55).
 The NRC issues six-year licenses to operators who successfully complete the examination process.
 An operator’s license is limited to a reactor at a specific location and is not portable; to operate a research reactor at another location, the individual must train on that reactor and pass another licensing examination.